 The Johnson & Johnson COVID-19 vaccine uses a harmless inactivated cold virus as the carrier for the genetic material that codes for a piece of the “spike protein” of COVID-19 to help the body build an immune response against the coronavirus that causes COVID-19.
 These types of vaccines are generally safe for large populations of people.

 None of the vaccines contain eggs, preservatives, fetal tissue, stem cells, mercury, or latex.

 The Pfizer vaccine is the only vaccine currently approved by the FDA and CDC for use in teens ages 12 to 17.
 Clinical trials of the COVID-19 vaccines determined the Pfizer vaccine was safe and highly effective in this age group.
 Studies are completed for the Moderna vaccine and are pending FDA review.
 Work is underway to determine if the J&J vaccine can also be administered safely and effectively in this age group.
 Trials are also being conducted to determine the safety and effectiveness of the vaccines in younger age groups.
 More information will be available from the vaccine manufacturers as these trials progress.

 The approved COVID-19 vaccines have not been studied in pregnancy.
 However, we know that pregnant people are at an increased risk for complications from COVID-19.
 That's why we encourage all pregnant people to ask questions and discuss their concerns with their care providers.

 So far, there have been no significant adverse events seen in pregnant women receiving the Pfizer or Moderna vaccines.
-Duke Health will offer pregnant people the option to get vaccinated according to North Carolina guidelines for vaccine distribution.

 Should I get the vaccine if I am breastfeeding?